Secrets of the Silent Witch: The Seven Sages

+Known as "The Starseer Witch", a very beautiful and kind woman who can prophesize the future.
+She is thought to be the oldest of the Seven Sages, and the de facto leader at meetings.
+She is quite fond of Monica.

 Media

 Light novel

-Written by Matsuri Isora, Secrets of the Silent Witch was initially serialized on the user-generated novel publishing website Shōsetsuka ni Narō from February 20, to October 3, 2020.
+Written by Matsuri Isora, Secrets of the Silent Witch was initially serialized on the user-generated novel publishing website Shōsetsuka ni Narō from February 20 to October 3, 2020.
 It was later acquired by Fujimi Shobo who began releasing the series with illustrations by Nanna Fujimi under their Kadokawa Books imprint on June 10, 2021.
-Ten volumes and two short story volumes have been released as of July 2025.
+Twelve volumes and two short story volumes have been released as of June 2026.
 On January 28, 2022, Yen Press announced that they licensed the series for English publication.

-A two-volume prequel light novel series, titled Silent Witch -another- Rising of the Barrier Mage, was published under the same imprint from December 8, 2023 to April 10, 2024.
+A two-volume prequel light novel series, titled Silent Witch -another- Rising of the Barrier Mage, was published under the same imprint from December 8, 2023, to April 10, 2024.
 On December 16, 2024, Yen Press announced that they also licensed the prequel for English publication.